Mingo-Devs/.github/profile/README.md

 # Mingo Devs Team 🚀🌟

-Welcome to the ByteSoft team profile on GitHub!
+Welcome to the Mingo Devs team profile on GitHub!
 We are a talented and energetic group of developers, designers, ideologists, and administrators united by a common passion for creativity and the creation of innovative projects.

 ![Banner](https://i.yapx.ru/Xk5vI.png)